matthewmcfarlane/Gym-Management-System/README.md

 ## Screenshots

-See [screenshots](screenshots/GymProjectScreenshots/) for additional images.
+Below are a select number of screenshots of the app, please see [screenshots](screenshots/GymProjectScreenshots/) for additional images.

 Home Page
 !["Home Page"](screenshots/GymProjectScreenshots/home.png)